kroganlab/RMSQv3/README.md

 ##### replicateplots

 Outputs a replicate plots based on a user provied file containing the replicates to be compared.
 Values are based on the log2 value of the maximum intensities per modified sequence.
-The "replicate file" should describe which replicates of which conditions should be compared against eachother.
+The "replicate file" should describe which replicates of which conditions should be compared against each other.
 Each row represents a replicate plot to be created.
 The file should be structured using the following format and column names:

 | condition1 | rep1_1 | rep1_2 | condition2 | rep2_1 | rep2_2 |
 |---|---|---|---|---|---|